 Check out these starfish decorations!
 They were at the ends of every other aisle.
-It made me think I was in a tropical paradise — I guess San Diego will have to do!
+It made me think I was in a tropical paradise — I guess a San Diego wedding will have to do!

 These reserved signs were really neat.
 They really made every effort to make sure all the decor matched the theme.